 - Salt cravings

 Amie Valpone is the founder of TheHealthyApple.com and the best-selling author of "Eating Clean: The 21-Day Plan to Detox, Fight Inflammation and Reset Your Body."
-She recently healed herself from a decade of chronic health issues such as Lyme disease, C-diff colitis, Hypothyroidism, Leaky Gut, Candida, PCOS (polycystic ovarian syndrome), SIBO (small intestinal bacterial overgrowth), toxic levels of mold and heavy metals, and more through detoxification and an anti-inflammatory lifestyle, which are discussed in her new online program: The 30-Day Reset on sale here.
+She recently healed herself from a decade of chronic health issues such as Lyme disease, C-diff colitis, Hypothyroidism, Leaky Gut, Candida, PCOS (polycystic ovarian syndrome), SIBO (small intestinal bacterial overgrowth), toxic levels of mold and heavy metals, and more through detoxification and an anti-inflammatory lifestyle.

 The views expressed in this article are intended to spark conversation and highlight alternative studies and is for information purposes only.
 We are not here to diagnose or treat any health or medical conditions, nor should this be relied upon as a substitute for professional medical advice, diagnosis or treatment, even if it features the advice of health experts, medical practitioners or physicians.
 When making any lifestyle or health changes, consult your primary care physician.
 The views expressed in this article are the views of the author and do not necessarily represent the views of Organic Authority, Inc.